gekkekoe/esphome-ecodan-hp/docs/faq.md

 Download/save the [logviewer.html](https://raw.githubusercontent.com/gekkekoe/esphome-ecodan-hp/refs/heads/main/docs/logviewer.html) to your computer locally.
 Open `logviewer.html` with a browser and connect to the ESP ip.
 It should stream logging and you will be able to save it to a file.

-Asgard users can nagivate the http://esp_ip/dashboard and click on the logs tab.
+Asgard users can navigate to `http://esp_ip/dashboard` and click on the Logs tab.

-## 6. Why is the force DHW switch is not working?
+## 6. Why is the force DHW switch not working?

 DHW is prohibited by one of the following:
 * Hour schedules in MRC/Melcloud